ehaskins/ehaskins.com/src/posts/A New Project - ListenCat.io.md

 ---
-title: A New Project - ListenCat.io
+title: ListenCat - A New Project
-date: 2015-02-12
+date: 2015-02-12 00:00:00-6
+author: Eric Haskins
 ---
 ### What is ListenCat.io? ###
 TL;DR version, it's a podcast client for Windows 8, Windows Phone 8.1 and web.
 I'm starting to build it.
 It'll be awesome.

 ### Do we need another podcast client? ###
 We probably don't, but I can't find anything I'm happy with.

 A quick look at the Windows store, and there doesn't appear to be a single podcast client with more than a 2 star rating.
 Windows Phone isn't much better.
 There's the "Podcasts" app by Microsoft, but not much else.

 I've been using the Microsoft Podcasts app for a while and I have a few issues with it.